 Distinguished humans and humanoids alike were in attendance at the annual Oregon Museum of Science and Industry black-tie fundraiser OMSIOPOLIS.
 Donations helped fund OMSI’s Inspire a Child Program.
 A veritable who’s who among Portland were in attendance.

-The theme this year was robots in honor of the featured exhibit Robots + Us produced by the Science Museum of Minnesota.
+The theme this year was robots in honor of the featured exhibit Robots+Us produced by the Science Museum of Minnesota.
 This event proved to be one of the more challenging assignments I’ve faced in a long time.
-Tracking down major contributors for photographs in a room of 300 guests, difficult lighting ranging from sunlight to a darkened, near black dining room and an unprofessional photographer on assignment for a local magazine competing with me for every shot.
-Overall, it was an extraordinary event and it looked like everyone was having fun.
+Tracking down major contributors for photographs in a room of 300 guests, difficult lighting ranging from sunlight to a darkened, near black dining room and an unprofessional photographer shooting for a local magazine competing with me for every shot.
+Overall, it was an extraordinary event and everyone was having fun.

 April, the event coordinator is taking a moment to celebrate all her hard work before the guests arrive.
 She created a 50 foot robot at the entrance with red carpet running beneath his legs.
 What a sight as you pulled up to OMSI for the event.